 On The Spot vs. Lower Pressure Conversations

 This article will talk about a distinction I've noticed in how different types of conversations can feel.
 Most of the time when you talk to someone there isn't a ton of pressure to it.
 Maybe you still have to work to think of things to say at times, but overall the atmosphere is fairly unrushed and relaxed.
 At other times you'll find yourself talking to someone and you'll feel very on the spot, in the hot seat, and like you have to struggle to do most of the work to come up with stuff to talk about and keep the discussion going.
+It's not that they even asked you a pointed or embarrassing question to put you on the spot.
+The whole interaction just has that vibe.
 I'll go over these two rough types of conversations, and give my thoughts on how to deal with the more high-pressure ones.

 Like I was saying, when you're having these conversations you feel like all eyes are on you, that you have to say something, and there's a tension or awkwardness in the air.
 Another feature of them is that it's usually just you and the other person (or people), face to face, needing to say something to each other, with no other distractions.
-Of course, the problem is the pressure to come with something to speak about can make you nervous and make your mind lock up, so you don't think of anything at all, or stumble over your words.
+Of course, the pressure to come with something to speak about can make you nervous and cause your mind to lock up, so you don't think of anything at all, or stumble over your words.